davideloba/daliMaster/README.md

 ### How?

-With [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0)!
+With [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) shield!
 As the name suggests, that shield transforms your Arduino™ in a DALI master, acting as a bridge between I2C interface and DALI bus.
-This shield is powered by [LW14](https://www.codemercs.com/downloads/ledwarrior/LW14_Datasheet.pdf) chip by [Code Mercenaries](https://www.codemercs.com).
 Let's make an example to explain how it works.

 ## Getting Started

-* Fit [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) on your Arduino™
+* Fit [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) shield on your Arduino™

 * Make connections (you can find an example [here](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0))
   * Connect your lamps to their ballasts
   * Connect your ballast to mains..be careful!
-  * Connect your ballasts and [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) to DALI bus
+  * Connect your ballasts and [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) shield to DALI bus
   * Connect your 24V DC power supply to mains and to [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0)..again, be careful!

 * If I'm right, now you should have all of lamps on.
 Let's turn them off.